webbgamers/GuildMaster/README.md

 * `docker-compose`
 ### Instructions
 * Clone or download this repo to wherever you want.
+* Create a bot account in [the Discord developer portal](https://discord.com/developers) and copy it's token.
+For help creating a bot account see [this article](https://discordpy.readthedocs.io/en/latest/discord.html).
 * Create a python file named `Secrets.py` with a `get_token()` function that returns your bot token and a `get_db_uri()` function that returns the MongoDB connection URI.
 An example file called `SecretsExample.py` is in the repository for you to copy/rename and just requires you to replace the text `YOUR_BOT_TOKEN` with your actual bot token.
 NOTE: This method of storing secrets is subject to change.
 * Open the shell of your choice in the repository's folder.